 Service International Stock Options

-Service International's latest option contracts expiring on September 19th 2025 are carrying combined implied volatility of 0.42 with a put-to-call open interest ratio of 0.3 over 44 outstanding agreements suggesting investors are buying way more calls than puts on contracts expiring on September 19th 2025.
+Service International's latest option contracts expiring on December 19th 2025 are carrying combined implied volatility of 0.34 with a put-to-call open interest ratio of 0.38 over 34 outstanding agreements suggesting investors are buying way more calls than puts on contracts expiring on December 19th 2025.
+The total put volume is at 6.0, with calls trading at the volume of 3.0.
+This yields a 2.0 put-to-call volume ratio.

 The chart above shows Service International's distribution of open interest by maturity on contracts that have not yet been settled.
 The area between the two highest points is the projection of the price at expiration.
 Service International's open interest chart also provides vital information regarding the liquidity of an option.
 If there is no open interest for Service International's option, there is no secondary market available for investors to trade.